 Hemsworth took over the screen with an over the top Texan accent – on par with Dennis Quaid in Great Balls of Fire (1989), who in turn appeared to take inspiration from Deputy Dawg – so perhaps Hemsworth was given lessons by Matthew McConaughey.
 Anyway, he also takes over the screen as he flirts with Debbie in a scene where he appears shirtless and – steady girls – appears more than a bit overendowed.

 Anyway, so the film continues to a few more predictable adventures and an all too brief appearance by ma and pa Griswold played by…the original ma and pa Griswold, Chevy Chase and Beverly D’Angelo.
 Again, it would have been nice to spend some proper time with these familiar actors, as we did in Star Wars with those playing Chewie, Leia and Solo as it was fun and a gentle reminder of the film series to see them after so much time.

 As we didn’t see the characters again in the films, if you needed a loo break you would miss them.
 So you wouldn’t even have known they’d been there.
 In real life, Chevy Chase as Clark still has a fine rapport with screen wife Beverley D’Angelo in the interviews preceding this release.

 The film felt more than wasted with such a fine cast, and I would have quite happily missed out on a few of the less comic adventures to see more of the Griswold family especially Audrey.
-In addition scenes were set up often reminding you of the scenes from some of their the previous film, similar to the in-jokes references in Star Wars.
+In additional scenes were set up often reminding you of the scenes from some of their previous film, similar to the in-jokes references in Star Wars.

 Weeper Rating: 0 /10